 Apart from that, using the term “balanced” seems pretty unscientific to me because this term means “a diet that contains adequate amounts of all the necessary nutrients required for healthy growth and activity“.
 Are low-carb diets not balanced?

 I. Figure 3

 But there are two studies that are out of the norm.
-As we will see next the data shown in Figure 3 presumably obtained from these studies is false.
+As we will see next, the data shown in Figure 3 presumably obtained from these studies are false.

 I.1 Study from De Luis et al. (2009)

 According to the authors the compared diets are:

 Patients allocated randomly (Simple randomization list by number in a closed envelope) in two groups: